-- Opportunities for competitors to access the public transport market - Incentives to reduce a reliance on subsidies by promoting the increased commerciality of service provision - A more transparent approach to service planning and procurement.
+- > Opportunities for competitors to access the public transport market - Incentives to reduce a reliance on subsidies by promoting the increased commerciality of service provision - > A more transparent approach to service planning and procurement.

-In future, all public transport services (except for exempt services) will be procured through performance-based partnering contracts, replacing the previous mix of contracted and registered commercial services.
+In future, all public transport services (except exempt services) will be procured through performance-based partnering contracts, replacing the previous mix of contracted and registered commercial services.
 This will create an environment where goals and objectives are aligned through collaborative planning, joint investment, performance incentives, and shared risks and rewards.

-All public transport services described in this Plan (other than exempt services) will be required to be provided under contract to GWRC as part of a unit, in order to implement the policies and actions described in this Plan.
+All public transport services described in the PT Plan (other than exempt services) will be required to be provided under contract to GWRC as part of a unit, in order to implement the policies and actions described in this Plan.

 Policy Actions 7.
-A procurement approach that value for money t supports the efficient delivery of services and provides 7a.
-Increase competition in the Wellington public transport market Ensure that the PTOM procurement strategy and transition measures take into account the impacts on competition Investigate the extent to which access to land for bus depots is a barrier to entry to the Wellington market for new operators, and if appropriate develop remedies 7b.
-Establish units - groups of services that are integral to the public transport network • Confirm the proposed allocation of services to units following discussions with incumbent operators to agree which unit contracts will be directly allocated to them as part of the transition to PTOM 7c.
-Procure contracts for units using the 'partnering' delivery model Comply with the Transport Agency's procurement requirements and GWRC's PTOM procurement strategy 7d.
-Phase procurement to achieve an orderly transition from the existing network and contracts to the new network, with limited disruptions for the Develop a detailed transition plan, including: Any contract variations required to better reflect the new (unit-based) network design Two or more phases of procurement for PTOM units Timing of the placement of 'like for like'

-travelling public contracts and negotiated contracts Ensure that the new PTOM unit contracts are in place by the dates specified in table 3, appendix 3 7e.
-Ensure the appropriate allocation of roles, responsibilities and risk between GWRC and operators within the PTOM contract framework Implement a performance-based partnering contract Develop an appropriate financial model incorporating the following concepts: The contract price will be the total cost of providing the service (as tendered or negotiated) Fare revenue will be held by GWRC Revenue will be shared based on a financial incentive mechanism The payment to the operator will be the contract price as adjusted by the application of a financial incentive mechanism and key performance indicator (KPI) regime Develop a KPI regime to reflect the Transport Agency's requirements and incentivise contract performance 7f.
-Apply a partnering approach to the planning and operation of services Develop principles and objectives to guide successful partnering with operators Include annual business planning regime in contracts
+A pr ocurement approach that sup ports the efficient delivery of services and provides value for money 7.a Increase competition in the Wellington public transport market > Ensure that the PTOM procurement strategy and transition measures take into account the impacts on competition > Investigate the extent to which access to land for bus depots is a barrier to entry to the Wellington market for new operators, and if appropriate develop remedies 7.b Establish units - groups of services that are integral to the public transport network Confirm the proposed allocation of services to units following discussions with incumbent operators to agree which unit contracts will be directly allocated to them as part of the transition to PTOM 7.c Procure contracts for units using the 'partnering' delivery model Comply with the Transport Agency's procurement requirements and GWRC's PTOM procurement strategy 7.d Phase procurement to achieve an orderly transition from the existing network and contracts to the new network, with limited disruptions for the travelling public > Develop a detailed transition plan, including: Any contract variations required to better reflect the new (unit-based) network design Two or more phases of procurement for units Timing of the placement of 'like for like' contracts and negotiated contracts > Ensure that the new unit contracts are in place by the dates specified in Table 3, Appendix 3 7.e Ensure the appropriate allocation of roles, responsibilities and risk between GWRC and operators within the PTOM contract framework > Implement a performance-based partnering contract > Develop an appropriate financial model incorporating the following concepts: The contract price will be the total cost of providing the service (as tendered or negotiated) Fare revenue will be held by GWRC Revenue will be shared based on a financial incentive mechanism The payment to the operator will be the contract price as adjusted by the application of a financial incentive mechanism and key performance indicator (KPI) regime > Develop a KPI regime to reflect the Transport Agency's requirements and incentivise contract performance 7.f Apply a partnering approach to the planning and operation of services > Develop principles and objectives to guide successful partnering with operators > Include annual business-planning regime in contracts